Steel building: Types

 Some common types of steel buildings are "straight-walled" and "arch," or Nissen or Quonset hut.
 Further, the structural type may be classed as clear span or multiple span.
 A clear span building does not have structural supports (e.g. columns) in the interior occupied space.

 Straight-walled and arch type refer to the outside shape of the building.
 More generally, these are both structural arch forms if they rely on a rigid frame structure.
 However, curved roof structures are typically associated with the arch term.

 Steel arch buildings may be cost efficient for specific applications.
 They are commonly used in the agricultural industry.
 Straight-walled buildings provide more usable space when compared to arch buildings.
 They are also easier to blend into existing architecture.
 Straight-walled buildings are commonly used for commercial, industrial, and many other occupancy types.

 Clear span refers to the internal construction.
 Clear span steel buildings utilize large overhead support beams, thus reducing the need for internal supporting columns.
 Clear span steel buildings tend to be less cost efficient than structures with interior columns.
 However, other practical considerations may influence the selection of framing style such as an occupancy where interior structural obstructions are undesirable (e.g. aircraft hangars or sport arenas).

 Long Bay buildings are designed for use in bay spans of over 35'.
 They use prefabricated metal frames combined with conventional joists to provide larger openings and clearances in buildings.

+Uniports, originating in the UK in 1965 after being pioneered by Alfred Booth & Co in 1948, have been widely deployed worldwide, including in Arctic Canada, the African jungle, and the Kuwait desert.
+They are easily assembled with basic tools, suitable for unskilled labor, and can be swiftly disassembled and relocated.
+Uniports offer versatility, allowing for extensions and connections, along with insulation and partition options.
+Compact and efficient, up to 60 Mark 1 Uniports can be packed into a single 20-foot container.